TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

 Perfect!!
-We have access to an Administration Paneli as the user K.Anderson:
+We have access to an Administration Panel as the user K.Anderson:

 <br />